uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 Unicode is a **character set** with around 120,000 different characters, in many different languages, current and historic.
 Each character has a unique number assigned to it, making it easy to identify.

-Unicode itself is not a representation -- it is a character set.
+Unicode itself is not a representation &ndash; it is a character set.
 In order to represent Unicode characters as bits, a Unicode **encoding scheme** is used.
 The Unicode encoding scheme tells us how each number (which corresponds to a Unicode character) should be represented with a pattern of bits.